Thompson-Jason/DigitalGarden/content/06 - Swift/Closures.md

 Closures are a special type of function that are created in-line so that you can actually pass them to another function.

-%% This sounds kinda like a predicate in Java  %%

 I am going to break up a closure statement here so it is a little easier